What Is Deep Learning?

 How deep learning works

-Deep learning works by relying on neural network architectures in multiple layers, high-performance graphics processing units deployed in the cloud or on clusters, and large volumes of labelled data to achieve very high levels of text, speech, and image recognition accuracy.
+Deep learning works by relying on neural network architectures in multiple layers, high-performance graphics processing units deployed in the cloud or on clusters, and large volumes of labeled data to achieve very high levels of text, speech, and image recognition accuracy.
 All that power can help your developers create digital systems with something like human intelligence and streamline time to value by accelerating model training from weeks to hours.

 For example, a driverless car model might require thousands of video hours and millions of images to train.
 Without deep learning, this level of training couldn’t be done at scale.